Need for a Mined Land Reclamation Permit

 - Excavation or grading operations which are conducted solely in aid of on-site construction or farming, such as excavation for a basement or farm drainage improvements.
 Operations fall in this exempt category when the operator presents objective evidence to the department which shows that construction or farming will occur at the site concurrently with excavation and grading or immediately after these operations are finished.
 The Department may consider an approved building permit and site plan or a farm management plan prepared by the Soil Conservation Service as acceptable objective evidence.

-Be aware, certain activities not regulated under the Mined-Land Reclamation Law may require permits under other regualtory programs.
+Be aware that certain activities not regulated under the Mined-Land Reclamation Law may require permits under other regualtory programs.

 - Extraction of substances which exist naturally in a fluid state, such as oil and gas (covered by the Oil, Gas, and Solution Mining permit program);

 - Solution mining consisting of the injection of a liquid into a solid formation to dissolve the mineral for subsequent removal by pumping (also covered by the Oil, Gas, and Solution Mining permit program);

 - Dredging operations conducted in waters and wetlands protected under the provisions of the ECL, or on submerged State lands under the jurisdiction of the Commissioner of the New York State Office of General Services (covered by the Protection of Waters Program and the Tidal Wetlands and Freshwater Wetlands Programs, and the Public Land Law).